These 8 startups are focusing on women’s health and wellness in India

 “Hygiene is not just about sexual health; it’s also about personal health, and that’s a core focus for me,” she added.

-Evelyn Immanuel founded Ava, a Bengaluru-based lifestyle management platform for chronic conditions, in 2019.
+Evelyn Immanuel founded, a Bengaluru-based lifestyle management platform for chronic conditions, in 2019.
 Ava aims to be a women’s wellness buddy by promoting a disciplined and holistic approach to ensure a better quality of life and avoid future complications.

 It provides programmes and personalised plans to help women deal with chronic health conditions such as PCOS, insulin resistance, thyroid, etc.